21 Parks and Gardens to Visit in Paris, France

 • RER C – Gare d’Austerlitz

-• Macaron Hoarder Insider Tip: If you’ve visited Paris a few times, I would recommend seeing this part of the Seine to get a fuller view of the city.
+• NEP Insider Tip: If you’ve visited Paris a few times, I would recommend seeing this part of the Seine to get a fuller view of the city.
 Start at Jardin des Plantes, walk through Jardin Tino-Rossi, and you’ll end up facing the rear of Notre Dame.

 Parc Tino-Rossi in Paris, France